syncfusion-content/asp.net-core-docs/aspnet-core/RangeNavigator/User-Interactions.md

 * To render the Scrollbar in RangeNavigator, you need to enable **EnableScrollbar** option.

-* **ScrollRangeSettings** of  RangeNavigator *Start* and *End* value is used to set the minimum and maximum datasource value to be added in the rangenavigator.
+* **ScrollRangeSettings** of  RangeNavigator *Start* and *End* value is used to set the minimum and maximum datasource value to be added in the range navigator.

 * Based on the ScrollRangeSettings *Start, End* value and dataSource *Start, End* value scrollbar will be adjust.